mawds/r-programming-intro/_episodes/01-recap.md

 ## Introduction

+The aim of this course is to teach you programming techniques using R.  We use the example of loading and analysing historic CO2 and temperature data to illustrate these techniques.
+We spend more time than is usual on dealing with _problems_.
+Many tutorials assume everything works first time, and don't explain how to debug and test your code.
+The reality is that we all spend a great deal of time dealing with imperfectly formatted data and bugs.
+By explaining how to debug and deal with these issues efficiently you will save time and frustration.

-Today's course uses at historic CO2 and temperature data as an example.
-The focus of the course is using R for programming.
-In the [Data Analysis Using R](https://uomresearchit.github.io/r-tidyverse-intro/) course we covered:
+The other University of Manchester R course,  [Data Analysis Using R](https://uomresearchit.github.io/r-tidyverse-intro/) covers:

   *  Introduction to R and R Studio
   *  Getting help